MathMist: A Parallel Multilingual Benchmark Dataset for Mathematical Problem Solving and Reasoning: Results Analysis

 \subsection{How do model family and specialization influence accuracy, cross-lingual variance, and robustness on typologically diverse, low-resource languages?}

-We stratified performance by language typology and resource level, utilizing an arbitrary sample per language (50 numerical, 50 symbolic, 50 proof problems); all problems were identical across languages.
-The scale and diversity of multilingual pretraining greatly impacted accuracy and consistency, as illustrated in Figure \ref{fig:cross_ling_accuracy}. \texttt{GPT-OSS-20B}, which shows the highest accuracy ($\mu \approx 74.2\%$, $\sigma \approx 2.9\%$), while \texttt{Mathstral-7B} wilted ($\mu \approx 23.0\%$, $\sigma \approx 5.7\%$).
-Mid-size models like \texttt{Qwen-8B} ($\mu \approx 46.2\%$) and \texttt{DeepSeek R1-7B} ($\mu \approx 40.9\%$) performed moderately. \texttt{Gemini-2.5-Flash-Lite} matched mid-range accuracy ($\mu \approx 47.8\%$) but with higher variance ($\sigma \approx 9.9\%$).
-The biases associated with each language clearly exhibit the consequences of both pretraining and fine-tuning. \texttt{GPT-OSS-20B} model evidently favors high-resource languages like English and French, while the \texttt{Gemini} performs adequately well in Bangla. \texttt{Qwen} shows good performance in both French and Turkish.
-In contrast, \texttt{DeepSeek R1} exhibits noteworthy weaknesses with Kazakh.
-Mathstral performs poorly in English and French, but toils even more with typologically distant languages such as Kazakh and Turkish.
+The scale and diversity of multilingual pretraining greatly impacted accuracy and consistency, as illustrated in Figure \ref{fig:cross_ling_accuracy}. \texttt{GPT-OSS-20B}, which shows the highest accuracy ($\mu \approx 72.11\%$, $\sigma \approx 3.83\%$), while \texttt{Mathstral-7B} wilted ($\mu \approx 21.58\%$, $\sigma \approx 6.83\%$).
+Mid-size models like \texttt{Qwen-8B} ($\mu \approx 43.81\%$) and \texttt{DeepSeek R1-7B} ($\mu \approx 38.10\%$) performed moderately, but \texttt{Qwen-8B} shows the highest variance ($\sigma \approx 13.49\%$). \texttt{Gemini-2.5-Flash-Lite} matched mid-range accuracy ($\mu \approx 53.66\%$).
+The biases associated with each language clearly exhibit the consequences of both pretraining and fine-tuning. \texttt{GPT-OSS-20B} model evidently favors high-resource languages like English and French, while the \texttt{Gemini} performs adequately well in Bangla and French. \texttt{Qwen} shows good performance in both Persian and Bangla.
+In contrast, \texttt{DeepSeek R1} exhibits noteworthy weaknesses with Hausa.
+Mathstral performs poorly in Hausa, but toils even more with typologically distant languages such as Amharic.
 Overall, these patterns show that broad multilingual pretraining is more useful than limited specialization for cross-linguistic mathematical reasoning.
 Inconsistent representation and limited fine-tuning can create fragile, language-biased results, highlighting the need for multilingual-aware fine-tuning, targeted data augmentation, and lightweight adapters for underrepresented language families.
+Overall category-level results for the full dataset are shown in Table~\ref{tab:translation_acc}.